AP EXPLAINS: San Francisco race raises ranked-choice voting

 London Breed, the president of San Francisco’s Board of Supervisors, is some 10 percentage points ahead of former state Sen. Mark Leno in votes for first-place.
-Yet, Leno was leading Breed in the overall race by 255 votes on Thursday.
+Yet, Leno is leading Breed in the overall race by fewer than 1,200 votes.

 How does this make any sense?
 San Francisco uses a ranked-choice voting system in which voters also choose their second and third favorites for mayor.